All Products

 oss-static-66fbb85b67-zlvmw 1/1 Running 0 40s

-8. Run the following command to verify that the tmpfile file exists in the /data path.
-This indicates that data is persisted to the OSS volume.
+8. Execute the following command to view the files in the /data path.
+The presence of the file tmpfile indicates that the data on OSS is persistently stored.

 kubectl exec oss-static-66fbb85b67-zlvmw -- ls /data | grep tmpfile